framely/community/docs/reference/annotations/valuerec.md

   3. In the popup window, set the source, display, informs and **Save**.
   :::

+- **Type level**

-- **Type level**: This means that the value recommendation is specific to a type.
+  This means that the value recommendation is specific to a type.

   For example, you could define a value recommendation for the `roundFlightTicket` type that includes the `departureCity` and `arrivalCity` slots.
 This means that the bot will recommend possible departure and arrival cities together when the user is booking a round flight ticket.

   This is a more holistic approach, where the bot will always recommend multiple slots simultaneously, and they will be filled together.

   ::: details More detailed explanation of how to set it on type level
   1. On the type level, select the **Annotation** tab.